 Our Christopherus earth science materials cover geology and the structure of the earth; the weather; biomes; and evolution.

-By winter 2018 we will strive to bring out A Year Of Astronomy; and Chemistry One (based on the four elements, picking up from themes developed in past years in the Christopherus curriculum and complete with experiments one can do at home).
+By late Fall 2018 we will strive to bring out A Year Of Astronomy; and Chemistry One (based on the four elements, picking up from themes developed in past years in the Christopherus curriculum and complete with experiments one can do at home).
 Chemistry One will be accompanied by a teaching video showing how to do the various experiments.